What sets me apart

 - Membership in respected online groups for editing professionals

-I am a co-founder of the Association of Independent Publishing Professionals (AIPP) and a member of the Editorial Freelancers Association (EFA), ACES: The Society for Editing, and the Golden Crown Literary Society.
+I am a member of the Editorial Freelancers Association (EFA) and ACES: The Society for Editing and a co-founder of the Association of Independent Publishing Professionals (AIPP).
 You can view my CV on LinkedIn here.

 Tools I use